Bhavesh299/Weather_App/README.md

 ## About

-This is a Small Weather App (url : )
+# This is a Small Weather App

 It's Showing the Weather of selected city and gives last 7 days weather with charts format.